 - Grantmaking: Each year, the YAC awards grants from the W.K.
 Kellogg Fund to community non-profits and school organizations for youth-related projects in Shiawassee County.
 YAC members review the applications and make funding recommendations that are then approved by the SCF Board of Directors.

 HOW CAN I GET INVOLVED?

 - Come to a meeting!
-The YAC meets once a month during the school year, usually at 3:00 pm on the 3rd Sunday of the month.
+The YAC meets once a month during the school year, usually at 2:00 pm on the 3rd Sunday of the month.
 Contact us for location details.
-Shiawassee County residents (including Chesaning and Ovid-Elsie) aged 12-21 are welcome to apply.
+Students who attend school or reside in Shiawassee County (including homeschool, Chesaning and Ovid-Elsie) and are grade 7-age 21 are welcome to apply.

 YAC Member Application

 YAC Service Request Application